Oz (TV series): International broadcast history

 In Australia, Oz was screened uncensored on Channel "OH" on Optus TV, then free-to-air channel, SBS.
 This was also the case in Brazil, where it was aired by the SBT Network Corporation, late at night; in Ireland, where the series aired on free-to-air channel TG4 at 11 p.m.; in Israel, where Oz was displayed on the free-to-air commercial Channel 2; in Italy, where it was aired on the free-to-air Italia 1; and in the United Kingdom, where Channel 4 aired the show in a late-night time slot.

 In Bosnia and Herzegovina, it was aired on the federal TV station called FTV.

 In Canada, Oz aired on the Showcase Channel at Friday 10 p.m.
 EST.

 In Croatia, Estonia, and Slovenia, the show was aired late at night on public, non-commercial, state-owned channels HRT, ETV, and RTV SLO, respectively.

 In Denmark, it appeared late at night on the non-commercial public service channel DR1.

 In Finland, it broadcast on the free-to-air channel Nelonen (TV4).

-In France, the show aired on commercial cable channel 'Serie Club,' also late at night.
+In France, the show first aired on commercial cable channel Série Club and then on free-to-air channel M6, also late at night.

 In Malaysia, full episodes of Oz aired late at night on ntv7, while the censored version aired during the day.

 In the Netherlands, Oz aired on the commercial channel RTL 5.

 In New Zealand Oz aired on The Box at 9.30pm on Wednesdays in the early 2000s (decade).

 In Norway and Sweden, it aired on the commercial channels ZTV and TV3 late at night.

 In Panama, Oz aired on RPC-TV Channel 4 in a late-night hour.

 In Portugal, Oz aired late at night on SIC Radical, one of the SIC channels in the cable network.

 In Serbia, Oz aired on RTV BK Telecom.

 In Spain, the show aired on premium channel Canal+.

 In Turkey, Oz was aired on Cine5; DiziMax also aired the re-runs.

 In Japan, it aired on SuperChannel (now, Super!
 Drama TV) from 29 December 2001 to 22 July 2005.

 Rights

 The series was co-produced by HBO and Rysher Entertainment (who owns the copyright), and the underlying U.S. rights lie with HBO Entertainment and Warner Bros.
 Entertainment, which has released the entire series on DVD in North America.
 The international rights were owned originally by Rysher, then Paramount Pictures/Domestic Television after that company acquired Rysher.
-CBS Studios International currently owns the international TV rights, and Paramount Home Entertainment/CBS DVD owns the international DVD rights.
+Paramount Global Content Distribution currently owns the international TV rights, and Paramount Home Entertainment/CBS DVD owns the international DVD rights.